 Putin is not content with lording his tyranny over the largest country in the world.
 His greed is boundless, as his occupation of Abkhazia, South Ossetia and Crimea, as well as his relentless inroads into Eastern Ukraine, clearly demonstrate.
-These unlawful land grabs have cost thousands of lives and countless refugees.
-However, seeing as Russia holds a permanent seat at the UN Security Council, such crimes go unpunished and continue unchecked.
+These unlawful land grabs have cost thousands of lives and countless refugees… [Now, of course, he has gone for the whole of Ukraine!]

 Vlad the Accomplice